Matthew Murphy

-Matthew Edward Murphy (born 23 July 1984) is an English musician, singer, and songwriter.
+Matthew Edward Murphy (born 23 July 1984), nicknamed Murph, is an English musician, singer, and songwriter.
 He is best known as the lead vocalist, guitarist, and primary songwriter of The Wombats, which he co-founded in 2003.
 He began a solo career under the name Love Fame Tragedy in 2018.

 Early life

 Matthew Edward Murphy was born in the Woolton suburb of Liverpool on 23 July 1984.
 His mother worked as a higher executive officer for the Civil Service, while his father was a chartered engineer and senior electrical and electronic engineering lecturer who later became an IT consultant specialising in automated software testing.
 He has said that he "didn't come from money, but didn't have very humble beginnings either".
 He began playing the guitar at the age of five, primarily at the behest of his father, and joined his first band at the age of 13.
 He attended Liverpool College in the neighbouring suburb of Mossley Hill, where he "smoked a lot of weed all the time and played in a lot of weird bands" and just barely managed to earn his A-levels.
 He later studied music at the Liverpool Institute for Performing Arts (LIPA), where he gained a BA and met his future Wombats bandmates; having suffered from depression and anxiety since his teenage years, he was prescribed antidepressants after experiencing severe panic attacks at LIPA, which led him to detail his issues with the medication in the Wombats song "Anti-D".